codysork/dotfiles/README.md

 - ` Ctrl ` + ` Super ` + ` y `: open youtube-viewer video search (videos open in mpv)
 - ` Ctrl ` + ` Super ` + ` z `: open youtube-viewer channel search (videos open in mpv)

-  Unless you have an MSI laptop like I do, you will want delete `-o ~/Scripts/keycolors ` from this line in ` ~/.config/i3/config `:
+  Unless you have an MSI laptop like I do, you will want delete or comment out this line from ` ~/.local/bin/wal-scripts `:
   ```
-  bindsym $mod+Ctrl+w exec wal -si ~/Pictures/Wallpapers --iterative -o ~/Scripts/keycolors
+  sh keycolors
   ```